nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/01_QueryProcessing.md

 **Memory Hook:** “Planner is the strategist—calculates the cheapest path to query victory.”

+- In this example query generates 2 plans, One that is using Index (Exists on the ID column)
 <img width="1087" height="478" alt="image" src="https://github.com/user-attachments/assets/04a03ab5-a491-48e3-92a9-37923a450df4" />
-In this example query generates 2 plans, One that is using Index (Exists on ID column)

 ---

 ### 2.5 Executor